America’s Awe-Inspiring Accountability to the Future

 He said that it was unrivaled in terms of material progress.
 The world population had increased five-fold despite the loss of 130 million lives in war.
 As well, there was an exponential improvement in economic growth, public health, food production, and housing.

 He however lamented the lack of political progress.
-Though the World Wars had ended monarchy and colonialism, it had created a vacuum filled by dictatorial communism which was was responsible for the violent deaths of 80 billion of its own people, and by the late 1980s had 35 percent of the world under its scepter.
+Though the World Wars had ended monarchy and colonialism, it had created a vacuum filled by dictatorial communism which was was responsible for the violent deaths of 80 million of its own people, and by the late 1980s had 35 percent of the world under its scepter.

 Nixon warned against the minority of Americans clamoring for their county’s retreat from global leadership, and the attraction of just letting “someone else do it.”

 He however told his readers that America’s pols needed to be realistic.
 America couldn’t altogether abolish nuclear weapons, or rely on foreign aid distribution to eradicate world poverty.